Darwin-River/Robotics/Line-Racers/README.md

 * 4 AA batteries

 # Tournament rules
-* Bots start at the opposite ends of a symetric maze.
+* Each bot races on a circular path with various twists and turns.
-* The start and finish of the cource will be marked with T intersections.
+* All turns are at right angles.
-* With a clap or whistle sound they start racing to the other end of the curving path.
+* The starting point and lap marker is indicated by a double-thick line crossing the path.
-* When they reach a T intersection at they will reverse direction and return the way they came.
+* The robot must race around the track a set number of times.
-* Bots will reverse direction a predertermined number of times per the rules of the specific race.
+* The direction the robot races is chosen randomly by flipping a coin.